 At Tax Tiger, we encourage you to check Better Business Bureau reliability reports of any company you are considering for IRS problem resolution.
 If consumers have had problems with companies, the BBB will look into the complaints and record their findings.
 This can help you choose a reliable IRS problem resolution team.

-Typically, this settlement is determined by your ability to pay (or lack thereof), and it is usually much less than you actually owe.
+Typically, this reduction is determined by your ability to pay (or lack thereof), and it is usually much less than you actually owe.
 The process can take up to a year to complete, but we will ensure that any collection action is suspended during this time so that you don’t continue to incur penalties or live in fear.
-Once a settlement is reached, you can be debt-free from your tax liability and on your way to a more stable financial situation.
+Once a resolution is reached, you can be past tax free from your tax liability and on your way to a more stable financial situation.

-Other times, we will negotiate an installment agreement as a means of tax debt reduction.
-Either way, our number one goal is to create a feasible way for you to pay down your tax debt.
+Other times, we will establish an installment agreement as a means of taxes owed reduction.
+Either way, our number one goal is to create a feasible way for you to pay down your tax dues.
 This liability can be tough to manage, and our experienced staff are here to handle it for you.

-Our specialists are not only well versed in tax debt reduction, but they are also passionate about it as well.
+Our specialists are not only well versed in taxes owed reductions, but they are also passionate about it as well.
 We can help you where others fail, because this is the only type of services we provide.

 The role of a small business owner is a tough one.
 You often have to wear many hats, including salesperson, cashier, manager, janitor, and accountant.
 Most of the time, you simply don’t have the manpower to accomplish everything that needs to get done.
 Filing your business or payroll taxes can often be some of the vital small business tasks that fall to the wayside under the pressure of all of your other commitments, or you may simply not have the cash flow to cover your payroll tax expense.